radview/webload-documentation/docs/scripting/programming_your_javascript.md

 - Click the **JavaScript Object node** in the Script Tree.

   The JavaScript object’s code appears in the JavaScript View pane.
 You can edit the code directly in the JavaScript view or by selecting **Edit** > **Start Java Script Editing** which opens the full JavaScript view screen.
-This helps programmers write the JavaScript code for a new function by formatting new code and prompting with suggestions and descriptions of appropriate code choices and syntax as programs are written, as described in [*Using the IntelliSense JavaScript Editor* ](#_bookmark19)(on page [16](#_bookmark18)).
+This helps programmers write the JavaScript code for a new function by formatting new code and prompting with suggestions and descriptions of appropriate code choices and syntax as programs are written, as described in [*Using the IntelliSense JavaScript Editor* ](#using-the-intellisense-javascript-editor).